Coxsackievirus: History

 The coxsackieviruses were discovered in 1948–49 by Gilbert Dalldorf, a scientist working at the New York State Department of Health in Albany, New York.

 Dalldorf, in collaboration with Grace Sickles, had been searching for a cure for poliomyelitis.
 Earlier work Dalldorf had done in monkeys suggested that fluid collected from a nonpolio virus preparation could protect against the crippling effects of polio.
 Using newborn mice as a vehicle, Dalldorf attempted to isolate such protective viruses from the feces of polio patients.
 In carrying out these experiments, he discovered viruses that often mimicked mild or nonparalytic polio.
 The virus family he discovered was eventually given the name Coxsackie, from Coxsackie, New York, a small town on the Hudson River where Dalldorf had obtained the first fecal specimens.

 Dalldorf also collaborated with Gifford on many early papers.

 The coxsackieviruses subsequently were found to cause a variety of infections, including epidemic pleurodynia (Bornholm disease), and were subdivided into groups A and B based on their pathology in newborn mice.
 (Coxsackie A virus causes paralysis and death of the mice, with extensive skeletal muscle necrosis; Coxsackie B causes less severe infection in the mice, but with damage to more organ systems, such as heart, brain, liver, pancreas, and skeletal muscles.)

 The use of suckling mice was not Dalldorf's idea but was brought to his attention in a paper written by Danish scientists Orskov and Andersen in 1947, who were using such mice to study a mouse virus.
 The discovery of the coxsackieviruses stimulated many virologists to use this system, and ultimately resulted in the isolation of a large number of so-called "enteric" viruses from the gastrointestinal tract that were unrelated to poliovirus, and some of which were oncogenic (cancer-causing).

 The discovery of the coxsackieviruses yielded further evidence that viruses can sometimes interfere with each other's growth and replication within a host animal.
 Other researchers found this interference can be mediated by a substance produced by the host animal, a protein now known as interferon.
 Interferon has since become prominent in the treatment of a variety of cancers and infectious diseases.

 In 2007, an outbreak of coxsackievirus occurred in eastern China.
 It has been reported that 22 children died.
 More than 800 people were affected, with 200 children hospitalized.

 Cavatak, a wild-type Coxsackievirus A21, is being used in human clinical trials as an oncolytic virus.
+SCAR-Fc (Soluble Receptor Analogue) is an experimental prophylactic treatment against coxsackievirus B3 (CVB) infections.